-The 2019/2020 season sees Harry Bradford join Thames Philharmonic Choir as Music Director.
+The 2019/2020 season saw Harry Bradford join Thames Philharmonic Choir as Music Director.
 Harry, who has already established a reputation for choral conducting with Genesis Sixteen and at Cambridge University, follows in the footsteps of the Choir's founding Artistic Director, John Bate, under whom the Choir has earned an enviable reputation for musical excellence and for the pleasure it brings to audiences, members and fellow musicians alike.

 Our repertoire ranges from Allegri's Miserere to Verdi's Requiem.
 We have performed Karl Jenkins' The Armed Man: A Mass for Peace in London and Konstanz.
 We performed Benjamin Britten's War Requiem at Cadogan Hall to celebrate the anniversary of the 1918 Armistice.
 Our soloists range from students completing their studies at the Royal College or Royal Academy to established singers including Yvonne Howard, Neil Jenkins, Kathryn Harries and Edward Grint.
 We have been accompanied by leading organist, Stephen Disley, Sub-organist at Southwark Cathedral and Ben Costello, an established music director, singing coach and accompanist.

 Based in SW London, with a membership representing all age groups, the Choir gives three major concerts during the year in well-known London concert venues.
 It also regularly sings at services in cathedrals throughout the country and, in London, at Southwark Cathedral.

 We work hard at singing and learning the music, but rehearsals are rewarding and fun.
 Rehearsals take place every Tuesday evening at St Margaret's Putney - a Covid-19 secure venue - from 7:30 - 9:45pm.
 They are also live streamed via YouTube.

 Harry Bradford, Music Director